How to more actively trade in your IRA account

 The minimum to open a limited margin IRA is $25,000.
 If your limited margin IRA is identified as a pattern day trader (“PDT”) account, you must also maintain at least $25,000 in the account.
 If the balance of a limited margin IRA that is identified as a PDT account drops below the $25,000 threshold, you will receive an equity call.
 Until you deposit cash or marginable securities to restore your account to the $25,000 minimum or the equity in your account rises back above that level, the account will be restricted to cash-settled status.
 You are only subject to maintaining the initial $25,000 cash requirement if your account activity deems you a pattern day trader.

-It is important to note that annual IRA contribution limits affect the amount you can deposit to meet an equity call, so to avoid equity calls and challenges around IRA contributions, you must always be aware of the equity in your account before placing trades.
+It is important to note that annual IRA contribution limits affect the amount you can deposit to meet an equity call, so to avoid equity calls and challenges around IRA contributions, you must always know the equity in your account before placing trades.

 Add limited margin